Ottawa Stadium: History

 A new team, the Ottawa Rapidz of the Can-Am League, was established in December 2007 and began to play in 2008.
-Despite attracting higher attendance than the Lynx in its final season, the Rapidz declared bankruptcy on 29 September 2009.
-A new team, the Voyageurs, was announced by the Can-Am league for the 2009 season.
+Despite attracting higher attendance than the Lynx in its final season, the Rapidz declared bankruptcy on 29 September 2008.
+A new team, the Voyageurs, was announced by the Can-Am League for the 2009 season.
 However, the league was faced with a lack of prospective owners for the team and with declining economic conditions and disbanded the Voyageurs in March 2009.

 The stadium remained unused in 2009 except for a late-August series of community baseball games sponsored by Ottawa city councillor Bob Monette.
 Earlier, following the demise of the Voyageurs, Monette had suggested that the stadium be dismantled and the land sold to generate funds which could be applied to a new sports venue.

 In August 2009, area businessmen Dave Butler and Duncan MacDonald presented a proposal which would renovate the existing stadium facility for activities throughout the year, including use as a venue for Winterlude.

 In January 2010, the Intercounty Baseball League voted 6–2 in favour of presenting the Ottawa Stadium Group with an expansion franchise that would play at the Ottawa Baseball Stadium On 10 March 2010, the IBL confirmed that the application for an IBL expansion franchise had been accepted.
 The new team, the Ottawa Fat Cats, played from 2010 through 2012.

 After spending two years negotiating with various ownership groups to bring a double-A baseball franchise to Ottawa, including a prospective deal with Mandalay Baseball which required the city to invest $40 million in stadium renovations, the city signed a ten-year lease with the Can-Am League to field a team in 2015, named the Ottawa Champions, however the Can-Am League merged with the Frontier League after the 2019 season and the Champions were left off the 2020 Frontier League schedule, leaving the stadium again without a tenant.

-In September 2020, the addition of a Frontier League team in Ottawa was announced, with a lease to play at RCGT Park.
+In September 2020, the establishment of the Ottawa Titans was announced, with a 10-year lease to play at the stadium.

 During the Freedom Convoy 2022 protests, the Titans permitted the city to permit protester's use of the parking lot for one weekend, an attempt to alleviate congestion.
 Protesters instead set up a long term supply centre at the facility.

 Branding

-Ottawa company JetForm first bought the naming rights to the stadium in 1993 and it was called JetForm Park.
+Ottawa company JetForm first bought the naming rights to the stadium in 1993 and was named the JetForm Park.
 The name was changed to Lynx Stadium after the 2002 season when JetForm changed its name to Accelio.
-For the 2008 season, the Rapidz marketed the stadium as Rapidz Stadium.
-From 2008-2015, it was known as Ottawa Stadium.

-On 12 March 2015, it was announced that accounting firm Raymond Chabot Grant Thornton had signed a multi-year naming rights deal, giving the park its current name.
+From 2008 to 2015, it was known as the Ottawa Baseball Stadium.
+On 12 March 2015, it was announced that accounting firm Raymond Chabot Grant Thornton had signed a three-year naming rights deal, renaming the stadium to Raymond Chabot Grant Thornton Park, also known as RCGT Park.
+In 2021, the city renamed the facility as the Ottawa Stadium.